Twingate/terraform-provider-twingate/docs/resources/resource.md

 Optional:

 - `group_ids` (Set of String) List of Group IDs that have permission to access the Resource.
+- `non_authoritative` (Boolean) Determines authoritative behaviour for handling the Resource's groups or service accounts.
 - `service_account_ids` (Set of String) List of Service Account IDs that have permission to access the Resource.